Modula-2

 Compilers for OS/2 are listed on a separate page.

 Here are the shareware or free Modula-2 compilers that I know about for DOS (including Windows) or Linux.
-(Please contact me if you know about others.)
+(Please contact me if you know about others.
+Note that many pointers in this list are probably obsolete.)

 General comment: these compilers are not up to the "turbo" quality that PC users have come to expect.
 If you want a good user interface and/or advanced features then you'll have to pay real money.